Welcome, Prospective Students!

 • SLHS 658 - Developmental Language Disabilities (3 units)

-If you have already taken those, then please consider the following:
+If you've completed those, then please consider taking

 • SLHS 663 - Introduction to Augmentative and Alternative Communication (3 units)

 Please note that these courses are not the complete set of courses that is required for acceptance into the M.S. program.
-For more information on required courses, please see the FAQ section.
+For more information on required courses, please see the course list below in the section entitled "Applying to the SLHS Graduate Program" as well as our FAQ section.

 You can enroll for these courses through the College of Professional and Global Education (formerly Extended Learning).